chris-rose-one/battleship/README.md

 you can run as many instances of 'battleship_client.py' as you like.

-as clients connect to 'battleship_server.py' it will 2 x 2 serve them a new game and control its logic.</br>
+as clients connect to 'battleship_server.py' it will behave as a lobby and 2 x 2 serve them a new game and control it.</br>
 when a game ends by annihilation of a players force or the opponent disconnects from the server.</br>
 the client will delay 10 seconds before rejoining the servers games queue.